Noah Centineo Says Fans Followed Him Home After Tracking His Flight - E! Online

-With To All The Boys I've Ever Loved being one of Netflix's biggest movie franchises, it makes sense why some fans find themselves in a frenzy in the presence of Noah Centineo.
+With To All The Boys I've Loved Before being one of Netflix's biggest movie franchises, it makes sense why some fans find themselves in a frenzy in the presence of Noah Centineo.

 In a GQ interview, published on Wednesday, Jan.
 13, the 24-year-old teen heartthrob shared an outrageous story of fans following him to the airport shortly after the release of the 2018 film.